matang28/go-latest/README.md

 $> go-latest "dep1" .
 ```

-will change the go.mod file to:
+and the `go.mod` file will be changed to:
 ```
 module github.com/my/module